 |I'm not a machinist, but the diameters look and feel identical.|

 That said, I love everything about this handle.
 By making it long enough for two fingers to grasp instead of just one, TI has made cocking the S2K a pleasure.
 I'm able to exert more force with less effort and less strain on my hand and finger.
 Even my mother, who has arthritis, had an easier time with this new handle.* Plus, it won't break like my homemade fix did.

 It's brilliant, it's comfortable, it's everything I ever wanted in a cocking handle.
 Every Sub-2000 owner should have one.

 How much will it cost you?
 I'm sorry to say that I don't know.
 When I emailed Harry asking him about it, he said that he was ready to start production on it but was unsure of the price.
 (I recommended a price point of about $20 because people would snap it up at that price, but I don't know if that would cover their expenses or not.
 I can't see it costing more than $50 at the most.)

 If you want one of these handles -- and believe me, if you own a Sub-2000, you want one -- then I suggest you contact Twisted Image and ask them to make one for you.

-UPDATE 3/01/13: I am pleased to announce that the Extended Cocking Handle for the Sub-2000, which I reviewed last month, is now available for sale by Twisted Industries.
+UPDATE 3/01/13: I am pleased to announce that the Extended Cocking Handle for the Sub-2000 is now available for sale by Twisted Industries.
 They are calling it the Double Finger Operating Handle and are selling it for $44.99.
 Trust me, it's worth it.

 UPDATE 11/08/2013: I just noticed that the operating handle has been reduced to $24.99.
 This is a much better price, and if you own a Subbie you now have no reason NOT to get this.
 The upgrade in comfort is easily worth 25 bucks.
 Get it -- you won't be sorry.